 Mission of the Graduate School

-The mission of the Wayne State University Graduate School is to provide leadership in advancing graduate education and cultivate a supportive environment for research, scholarly activities and other creative endeavors that are integral to successful graduate students, faculty members and programs.
+The mission of the Wayne State University Graduate School is to provide leadership in advancing excellence in graduate and postdoctoral education and cultivating a supportive environment for research, scholarly activities and other creative endeavors that are integral to the success of a diverse body of master’s and doctoral students, postdoctoral scholars, and graduate faculty across programs.
 It assures the quality and integrity of graduate programs and monitors the academic requirements for the Ph.D. degree, specific master’s degrees and graduate certificates.
 The Graduate School also administers and regulates funds that support graduate studies and disseminates information related to graduate programs and policies.
 The University's Carnegie designation within the classification of Research Universities with very high research activity is reflective of a deep commitment to excellence in graduate education, relevance in academic curriculum, and leadership in research and scholarship.
 Accordingly, the Graduate School is committed to the highest standards of academic performance and ethical behavior.

 The Graduate Council, the policy-formulating body for the Graduate School, is composed of two members elected from the regular graduate faculty of each of the various schools and colleges of the University, at least one graduate student member, the Dean of the Graduate School, and three members of the graduate faculty appointed by the Dean of the Graduate School.
 The Council meets monthly during the academic year, and all meetings are open to the University community.